-The survey results paint a sorry picture of security from the perception of the people.
-Counter insurgency theory is agreed that no COIN effort can succeed, unless security is provided to the population.
+The survey results paint a sorry picture of the people’s perception of security.
+Counter insurgency theory is agreed that no counterinsurgency (COIN) effort can succeed, unless security is provided to the population.
 Let us examine some of the key results in this connection.

 77% of the households clearly said that security for the people was poor (Annex-1, Fig 50).

 92% of the households said that they were afraid of the militants (Annex-1, Fig 51).
 In other words the population did not expect any tangible assistance from police.
-Clearly the households were happy when the military was deployed and 78% of the households felt happy with the presence of the military (Annex-1, Fig 58).
+On the other hand, 78% of the households felt happy with the presence of the military (Annex-1, Fig 58).
 Given the convergence of institutional trends mentioned in connection with the military and the need for security it is clear that the military will not be withdrawn from KP for at least the next few years.

-However the presence of the military has negative implications for the secular forces in KP and on the economic growth in KP.
+However, the presence of the military has negative implications for the secular forces in KP and on economic growth .
 It has been noted that once the military moves into a region it disturbs the value chain that leads to the creation of livelihoods.
 It takes families generations to create livelihoods; they achieve this by entering the value chain of an agricultural economy that is related to crop production, trading, transport or services.
 Most of a rural family’s savings and surplus is in the shape of livestock or fruit and commercial trees like poplars.
 When a military operation in such a region starts the first unintended consequence is the destruction of the value chain that was built over generations.
-Trees, crops and livestock are destroyed and a majority of the population has to flee the region as IDPs.
-This breaks the value chain disrupts trade and business relationships and bankrupts everyone who is affected.
+Trees, crops and livestock are destroyed and a majority of the population has to flee the region as internally displaced persons.
+This breaks the value chain, disrupts trade and business relationships, and bankrupts everyone who is affected.